dotnetjunkie/blog/content/posts/ambient-composition-model.md

 }
 {{< / highlightEx >}}

 The `ITimeProvider` abstraction allows consuming code to become testable.
-Its `DefaultTimeProvider` implementation applies the ACM—the static `DateTime.Now` property provides a runtime value, while the value is never stored as a captured variable inside the class.
-This, again, allows the class to be stateless and immutable—two interesting properties.
+Its `DefaultTimeProvider` implementation applies the ACM---the static `DateTime.Now` property provides a runtime value, while the value is never stored as a captured variable inside the class.
+This, again, allows the class to be stateless and immutable---two interesting properties.

 Although the CCM is the prevalent model, you’ll see that most applications apply a combination of both models.
 At the one hand, you are likely using the CCM by capturing `DbContext` instances in repositories, while at the same time you're making use of the ACM by injecting stateless `IUserContext` or `ITimeProvider` implementations.